 Menu

 Mushroom Networks CPE devices (such as Truffle and Portabella) have the built-in ability to bond HTTPS downlink traffic without requiring a peering device or service.
-The optional Broadband Bonding Service (BBS) adds the application centric overlay tunnels by peering the Mushroom Networks CPE to the Mushroom Relay Servers in the cloud.
+The optional Broadband Bonding Service (BBS) are the application centric overlay tunnels that are peers the Mushroom Networks CPE to the Mushroom Relay Servers in the cloud.
 This enables tunnels with packet granularity bonding for any protocol or application including video, VoIP, uploads, chatty applications and so on.
-With BBS, even for a single session can be striped over the available links unlocking the aggregate speed of the connections.
+With BBS, even a single internet session can be striped over the available links unlocking the aggregate speed of the connections.

 Virtual Leased Lines provide a quick Return on Investment (ROI) and lower operating expenses when used in conjunction with MPLS or as an alternative to MPLS.
 Cost-effective bandwidth is supplied through cheaper broadband lines and Quality of Service is managed by Mushroom Networks’ VLL.
 The payback period on the investment is often measured in weeks.
 You can download application notes and ROI analysis white papers here.

-When Truffle or Portabella load-balancing routers are peered with BBS or peered to another Truffle device, they have the ability to bond Internet access lines for all types of traffic (including encrypted traffic such as VPN) for aggregated downlink and uplink capacity.
+When Truffle or Portabella load-balancing routers are used with BBS (or peered to another Truffle device), they have the ability to bond Internet access lines for all types of traffic, including encrypted traffic such as VPN, for aggregated downlink and uplink speed and capacity.

-In case of Internet access line network problems, in peered mode, Truffle (Portabella) has the ability to keep the ongoing sessions alive by making real-time per-packet routing path decisions, even for the sessions in progress.
-Additionally, automatic failover protects against failures of one or more WAN links.
+In case of Internet access line network problems, Truffle (Portabella) has the ability to keep the ongoing sessions alive by making real-time per-packet routing path decisions, even for the sessions in progress.
+Additionally, automatic fail over protects against failures of one or more WAN links.

-Application-centric bonding tunnels (such as VoIP Armor, Video Armor, Application Armor, VPN Armor, and others) have the ability to optimize the flows for those specific applications.
-As an example, VoIP Armor tunnel has the ability to router packets around networking problems for on-going phone calls to keep the MOS score optimized.
+Application-centric bonding tunnels have the ability to optimize the flows for various applications.
+As an example, the bonding tunnel has the ability to route packets around networking problems for on-going VoIP/SIP phone calls to keep the MOS score optimized.

 Static IP addresses in the cloud (or from your data center) can be mapped onto the branch office Truffle.
-This means that static IP is available for services that rely on stable IP addressing (such as VPN, VoIP/SIP, etc.) and inbound network access is available, even during WAN outages, as long as at least one of the WAN links is up.
+This means that static IP is available for services that rely on stable IP addressing (such as VPNs, IP-PBX, remote inbound access etc.), even during WAN outages, as long as at least one of the WAN links is up.

-Mushroom Networks’ devices have the ability to create overlay tunnels to Mushroom Relays (relays are available as physical appliances, virtual appliances, or as a hosted service).
-The VNF tunnel between the Mushroom endpoints has the ability to implement advanced networking algorithms to optimize the traffic flow that goes through it.
-Various application-centric VNF tunnels are optimized for various applications such as VoIP, video, UC, chatty applications, cloud-delivered services, file transfers and other application classes.
-A certain traffic type then can be routed onto the specific VNF tunnel to optimize its performance.
+The bonding tunnels between the Mushroom endpoints has the ability to implement advanced networking algorithms to optimize the traffic flow that goes through it.
+Various application-centric overlay tunnels are optimized for various applications such as VoIP, video, UC, chatty applications, cloud-delivered services, file transfers and other application classes.

-The algorithms that power the Virtual Leased Line tunnels (VLL) rely on the system’s ability to measure various real-time parameters such as packet loss, latency, and jitter as well as related and recent history data.
-The measurements are facilitated via both in-band and out-of-band techniques depending on the VLL flavor.
+The algorithms that power the Virtual Leased Line tunnels (VLL) rely on the system’s ability to measure various real-time parameters such as packet loss, latency, and jitter as well as recent network history metrics the system measures.
+The measurements are facilitated via both in-band and out-of-band techniques.

 The Relay side of the peering tunnel can be implemented either with a Truffle physical appliance, a Truffle V (a virtual appliance running on a VMWare Hypervisor or Xen Hypervisor) or via the Mushroom Networks-hosted BBS service on Mushroom Networks’ data centers or colocated at AWS (Amazon Web Services) EC2.